-"Our goal is to develop innovative biotechnological solutions using microalgae as effective cell factories that could be incorporated into our community actions and allow sustainable development and prosperity of humankind that would not compromise the Earth’s resources."
+"Our goal is to develop innovative biotechnological solutions using microalgae as effective cell factories that could be naturally incorporated into the daily activities of modern society and contribute to the sustainable development and prosperity of humankind without endangering the Earth’s resources."

 At the Department of Adaptive Biotechnologies we are engaged in applying advanced experimental methods and systems biology approaches to research into photosynthetic microorganisms and their interactions with the environment.
 The aim of the department’s activities is to identify microorganisms that have metabolic pathways leading to the production or even secretion of energy-rich, valuable biocompounds and substances that are optimally genetically transformable.
 This requires appropriate selection and management of cultivation technology that allows long-term sustainable cultivation.
 We are developing platforms and methods for characterization and optimization of photosynthetic microorganisms in simulated (aquatic) environment of photobioreactors that allow us to explore selected microorganisms with respect to their potential for use in biotechnologies.
 We focus particularly on the investigation of their primary production and carbon sequestration capacity, the investigation of their stress and adaptation mechanisms and other physiological and biochemical properties.
 An essential part of the platform is fluorescence activated cell sorting that extends the platform’s capacity towards genetic evolution (or breeding) of various microorganisms.
 Methods and protocols for fluorescence staining specific to light sensitive photosynthetic microorganisms are designed with respect to staining limitations (extracellular polysaccharide formation, membrane/cell wall permeability, etc.).
 The methods and protocols enable routine analyses such as quantification of cell morphological properties, quantification of physiological parameters like cell viability and DNA topology and identification of lipid droplet formation.
 All data obtained using these methods contain single cell level information from a statistically significant sample of thousands cells per sample.